Visualization Selection Guide

 1. Using a Pie Chart with Too Many Slices

-# AVOID: 8 slices — angles become indistinguishable
+# AVOID: 8 slices — the angles look the same

 df['payment_method'].value_counts().plot(kind='pie')

-# BETTER: bar chart, or collapse small categories into "Other"
+# BETTER: bar chart, or merge the small categories into "Other"

 top5 = df['payment_method'].value_counts().head(5)